 On March 26, 2018, the Company has terminated the option it granted to Ausgold on May 9, 2017 on the Oro Cruz property as a consequence of Ausgold not satisfying its obligations under the option agreement.
-Lincoln retains the property in good standing and is in the process of reacquiring an option on the Hercules claims.
+Lincoln retains the property in good standing and proceeded to reacquire an option on the Hercules claims.